jefeish/demo-days-21_IaC-in-github/README.md

 - ### We create Infrastructure to host applications or services

-Our IaC should focus on the infrastructure part as much as possible and be decoupled from the service configuration.
+IaC should focus on the infrastructure part as much as possible and be decoupled from the service configuration.
-This is easier said then done, I know, but take it as a guideline.
+This is easier said then done, but take it as a guideline.

-If too much application/service specific configuration ends up in IaC, you might create dependencies between IaC and the app that can become difficult to detangle.
+If too much application/service specific configuration ends up in IaC, you create dependencies between IaC and the app that can become difficult to detangle.

 As always there are edgecases or *"exceptions to the rule"* and an Appliance can be such a case.

 Bundled with a preconfigured OS, it requires certain application configuration to be added to your IaC.

-If you use your IaC in an ephemeral way, this might never become a problem but if you maintain a larger production (long lived) infrastructure, maintaining these configuration can be challenging.
+If you use your IaC in an ephemeral way, this might never become a problem but if you maintain a larger production (long lived) infrastructure, maintaining these configurations can become challenging.

 Basic *"Rule of thumb"*...